 A. Degrees and employment prospects

 A1.
-Qualifications awarded by the Department of Greek.
+Qualifications awarded by the Department of Greek Philology.

-1. Degree with two possible paths (Classical Philology and Byzantine and Modern Greek Philology) (4 years/8semesters)
+1. Degree with three possible paths (Classical Philology, Byzantine and Modern Greek Philology, and Linguistics)

 A2.
 Most common employment path among philology graduates